Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Aging

-As your cat grows into an elder, he may experience cognitive decline.
+As your cat grows into an elder, they may experience cognitive decline.
 Feline dementia most often impacts cats that are a decade or older.

-Some signs of mental impairment include disorientation, disturbed sleeping cycles, loss of previously known training (such as litter box training), poor grooming, and changes in activity levels.
-Another common symptom is increased vocalization.
+Some signs of cognitive impairment include disorientation, disturbed sleeping cycles, loss of previously known training (such as litter box training), lack of playing, and changes in activity levels.
+Another common sign is increased vocalization.

 2. Stress

 Stress can be indicative of an underlying health concern.
-Stressed cats may vocalize more often and display other symptoms such as urination and defecation issues, excessive grooming and scratching, isolation, and aggression.
+Stressed cats may vocalize more often and display other signs, such as urination and defecation issues, excessive grooming, poor appetite, isolation, and aggression.

-Some severe illnesses may cause your cat to meow constantly.
-Hyperthyroidism or kidney disease are two potential causes, although the possibilities are not limited to those two conditions.
+Some severe illnesses may cause your cat to meow constantly or more often than usual.
+Hyperthyroidism, high blood pressure and kidney disease are just a few potential causes, although the possibilities are not limited to those conditions.
 If you are concerned for your cat’s health, reach out to your vet so they can properly diagnose your cat and help you to devise an effective treatment plan.

 abbyssinian cat meowing